jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 This page provides essential information for selecting the right hardware for a Jellyfin server to fully utilize its features, such as hardware acceleration.
 While Jellyfin can run on lower-end hardware, the following recommended specifications ensure a better overall experience.

+## Potentially Problematic Hardware

+These hardware platforms might lead to a poor Jellyfin experience.
+Please be careful to avoid them when shopping for hardware.

+- Intel "Atom" CPUs: Intel J/M/N/Y series low power CPUs up to 11th gen use a different architecture than higher end parts, leading to subpar performance despite what their names might suggest.
+Please be careful about these parts when shopping for a system to run Jellyfin.
+- Prebuilt NAS devices: The software environment on most Prebuilt NAS devices often causes 3rd party software to be hard to install and not work properly.
+They also often have low end processors that are too slow for a good Jellyfin experience (Intel Atom, Realtek ARM CPUs etc.).
+- Most Single Board Computers (SBC): Most SBCs (Including Raspberry Pis and **especially the Pi 5**) are too slow to provide a good Jellyfin experience since they often lack proper support for hardware acceleration.
+If You really want to run Jellyfin on an SBC, please look at models based on the following platforms: Rockchip RK3588 / RK3588S, Intel Core, Intel 12th gen N series
+- AMD Graphics: AMD Graphics have poor encoder quality and poor driver support. **This applies even on Linux**.
+- Low end GPUs: Certain low end GPUs (eg. GT1030, RX6400) don't have hardware encoding available.
+These models can't be used for Jellyfin hardware acceleration.

+## Quick Selection Guide

+If you are looking for general hardware recommendations without in-depth details, this chapter is for you.
+For more specific guidance, refer to the detailed selection guide below.

-### Shared Items
+### Storage

-Some component recommendations do not change regardless of the hardware configuration:

-- Storage: 100GB SSD for your OS, Jellyfin files and transcoding cache.<sup>1</sup> Consider adding more on Windows 11, or if you have many large media files that need transcoding.
+100GB SSD for your OS, Jellyfin files and transcoding cache.
+Consider adding more on Windows 11, or if you have many large media files that need transcoding.
-- Networking: Gigabit Ethernet Adapter or faster, WiFi or Powerline not recommended.
-- Internet Connection: At least 20mbps upload bandwidth for remote access.<sup>2</sup>

-<sup>1</sup>Your largest media file times the max number of concurrent streams all your users will consume can be used as a rule of thumb for the transcoding file size. <br />
+Your largest media file times the max number of concurrent streams all your users will consume can be used as a rule of thumb for the transcoding file size.

+### Networking

+- Gigabit Ethernet Adapter or faster, WiFi or Powerline not recommended.
+- Internet Connection: At least 20mbps upload bandwidth for remote access.

-<sup>2</sup>If you have less than 100mbps of total upload bandwidth, a bandwidth limit of 70% of your upload speed for Jellyfin is recommended to avoid affecting normal internet usage.
+If you have less than 100mbps of total upload bandwidth, a bandwidth limit of 70% of your upload speed for Jellyfin is recommended to avoid affecting normal internet usage.
 This option can be found in the dashboard.

-### Hardware Encoder Quality
+### GPU

 Different vendors have different hardware encoder implementations and produce different results.
 Usually, newer generations within the same vendor will provide better results.
 The following is a quick comparison on the quality between vendors on modern products.